Hamilton Post Office: Heritage listing

 Hamilton Post Office was listed on the Australian Commonwealth Heritage List on 8 November 2011 with the following rationale:

-As one of a concentrated suite of mid to late nineteenth century buildings in the area, the 1870s Hamilton Post Office helps demonstrate the development of Hamilton as an important regional centre in Victoria's Western District; the building is also an important component of the town's commercial and civic centre.
+As one of a concentrated suite of mid to late nineteenth century buildings in the area, the 1870s Hamilton Post Office helps demonstrate the development of Hamilton as an important regional centre in Victoria's Western District; the building is also an important component of the city's commercial and civic centre.
 Its formal composition, grand scale and high quality are markers of Hamilton's status as one of the Colony's significant permanent settlements built on the means of pastoral wealth.
 This is further demonstrated by the inclusion of sub-branches of multiple government departments within the complex.

 Additionally, the Hamilton Post Office is representative of a significant phase of public works in Colonial Victoria, when a great number of post offices were constructed to serve the rapidly growing communications requirements of the developing Colony.
 Typologically, Hamilton Post Office is an example of a large regional post and telegraph office combined with an equal measure of integrated government offices.
 The separate components are fully integrated within the overall composition, but were originally clearly demarcated within the internal planning, now largely obscured.
 The building nevertheless demonstrates the principal functional and aesthetic characteristics of the type including an accomplished application of style and endowment of monumental civic form; incorporation of frontal components such as accessible offices, clock tower, loggia and porch; and increased size to reflect increased volume of a rapidly developing region and additional functions.
 Stylistically, Hamilton Post Office is an impressive Italianate palazzo design, then popular in the government department and further afield, which fully embodies the mid-Victorian Renaissance mode and a symmetrical composition with restrained yet bold detail.
 The weight and quality of the design is enhanced by its imposing siting and landmark clock tower.